After the Volcano

 The Island of Fire and icecold seawater

 The idea was Thorbjörn Sigurgeirsson’s, proving it’s always handy to have a theoretical Physicist hanging about.
-A former collegue of Niles Bohr, Thorbjörn suggested that dredging pumps and hoses could slow the progress of the lava.
+A former colleague of Niles Bohr, Thorbjörn suggested that dredging pumps and hoses could slow the progress of the lava.
 The island’s defenders began pumping ice-cold sea water at the leading edge of the lava flow advancing towards the harbour.
 Once the viability of lava cooling had been proven, they got all gangster on the lava.
 Pumping equipment flooded in from the mainland and abroad.
 Soon a massive cooling operation was underway.
 ‘Suicide squads’ worked tirelessly dragging pipes and hoses across smoking lava fields into position.
 Over four months 8 million cubic yards of seawater was pumped onto the lava.
 When the eruption finally ended in early July, a ninety-foot rock tsumani stood frozen, just yards from the harbour.
 There was so much seawater sprayed on the lava that it was estimated that 220,000 tonnes of salt was left behind.
 I didn’t see any salt laying around.
 But then it has been fifty years.

 Despite the success of saving the harbour, when the eruption finally stopped in early July, the eastern side of the town was buried under 40 meters (120 feet) of lava, with a total of 112 houses destroyed, either burned or buried entirely.
 Islanders began to return and joined in a massive clean up removing half million cubic metres of tephra from the streets.